choeffer/360pibot/docs/examples.rst

 ========

 In this section some code examples are listed.
 The intention of this code examples is providing a guideline and a style guide how things should be programmed.
-The code for each example is included at the bottom of each Python module.

 .. note::

     In this examples, not all possible or needed arguments are passed to the classes or methods.
-The examples use the default values of the modules.
+The examples mostly use the default values of the modules.
     For more informations about which arguments can be passed to a class or method and which arguments need to be adjusted, see :ref:`360pibot_API` .
     As already mentioned above, the intention of this examples is providing a guideline and a style guide how things should be done in general, and not how each class is working in detail.
-This is described here :ref:`360pibot_API` and in the comments in the source code.
+This is described in section :ref:`360pibot_API` and in the comments in the source code.

 Calibrating 360° servo
 ----------------------

 The following code calibrates a Parallax Feedback 360° High-Speed Servo `360_data_sheet`_ .
-The values ``dcMin`` and ``dcMax`` are later needed in :ref:`lib_motion` .
+The values ``dcMin`` and ``dcMax`` are later needed in :class:`lib_motion.motion` .
 For more informations, see :meth:`lib_para_360_servo.calibrate_pwm` .
 This example is included as ``calibrate.py`` in the root of the git repository.